-We all want that effortlessly luxe, stop you in your tracks kind of hair — the braid-able equivalent of a great skin glow.
+We all want that effortlessly luxe kind of hair — the braid-able equivalent of a great skin glow.
 There are plenty of products to manage the symptoms of damage and create a temporary polished look, but to get hair truly strong, change has to come from the inside out.
 Functional medicine pro, Dr. Josh Axe is sharing these scientifically-supported solutions on how to get healthy hair from within, including the best supplements to strengthen and encourage growth…

 The appearance of hair plays an important role in physical appearance and self-perception so it can be devastating to experience hair loss — especially when there doesn’t seem to be anything you can do about it.
 But poor nutrition, including vitamin deficiencies, is a major factor of hair loss.
 Did you know there are vitamins for hair growth?
 These natural hair loss remedies work to fix the root of the problem, like regulating your hormone levels or fighting oxidative stress that increases with age.